mahesh2961/News/README.md

-The App displays news headlines for three categories Sports,Politics and Technology
+The App displays news headlines for three categories Sports,Politics and Technology and displays details in WebView

 The App designed is based on Model-View-ViewModel (MVVM)+Data Binding architecture using Room database + Live data combination